interpretml/DiCE/README.rst

 We are working on adding the following features to DiCE:

-* Explaining model's decision for multi-class (alpha version on master) and regression problems.
-* Support for scikit-learn and other libraries where models are not necessarily differentiable
 * Support for using DiCE for debugging machine learning models
+* Constructed English phrases (e.g., `desired outcome if feature1 was changed`) and other ways to output the counterfactual examples
-* Support for other algorithms for generating counterfactual explanations
+* Support for Bayesian optimization and other algorithms for generating counterfactual explanations
+* Better feasibility constraints for counterfactual generation

 Citing
 -------